DON’T MISS

 The maypole

-Many May Day traditions revolve around the maypole, usually dependent on region.
+Many May Day traditions revolve around the maypole, usually depending on the region.
 For example, in the Rhineland, young bachelors use the night before May 1 to erect large birch trees in front of the homes of their girlfriends.

 In Bavaria, each village erects a maypole weeks in advance, and a competition ensues over who can steal the poles from neighbouring villages.
 Those who fail to protect their maypole are obliged to invite the thieves over on May 1 for free beer and traditional food.